 A will is the best way for you to ensure your loved ones are provided for after your death.
 Without a will the wishes of a deceased person have no way of being known, and the administration of an estate without a will can be complicated and expensive.

-Our Wills & Estates Lawyers in Adelaide will help you to prepare a will that meets all the formal requirements of the Wills Act.
+Our Wills & Estates lawyers will help you to prepare a will that meets all the formal requirements of the Wills Act.
 We will also work with you to choose Executors – the person(s) who will finalise your legal and financial affairs and have the responsibility of ensuring your wishes are carried out.

-Our Wills & Estates Lawyers in Adelaide can also advise on how to reduce the risk of someone challenging your will after your death, so you can be confident your assets will be transferred as you wish.
+Our Wills & Estates lawyers can also advise on how to reduce the risk of someone challenging your will after your death, so you can be confident your assets will be transferred as you wish.

-Our Wills & Estates Lawyers in Adelaide can also advise on more complex wills incorporating testamentary trusts, and advise on issues such as protective trusts for incapacitated beneficiaries, guardianship clauses, maintenance of minor children and provision for the children of prior marriages or relationships.
+Our Wills & Estates lawyers can also advise on more complex wills incorporating testamentary trusts, and advise on issues such as protective trusts for incapacitated beneficiaries, guardianship clauses, maintenance of minor children and provision for the children of prior marriages or relationships.

 Power of Attorney